 And the singing!
-Every voice, from high to low, must be capable of rapid patter singing, vocal ornamentation, and easy agility.
-The score features one catchy melody after another starting right off the bat with Figaro, the titular barber, and his entry aria that even first-time operagoers will know from pop culture.
+From high to low, every voice must be capable of rapid patter singing, vocal ornamentation, and effortless agility.
+The score features one catchy melody after another, starting right off the bat with Figaro, the titular barber, and his entry aria that even first-time operagoers will know from pop culture.
 There’s even a brief “storm” in the second act, an element of the natural world that Rossini excelled at depicting musically.

-So leave all your cares at home, and prepare to be humming the tunes from this perennial favorite long after the curtain falls.
+So leave all your cares at home, and prepare to be humming the tunes from this perennial favourite long after the curtain falls.

 Il barbiere di Siviglia

 February 20th, 1816

 Spanish nobleman who wants Rosina to love him for who he is—variously a poor student, a drunken soldier, and a broken-record music teacher—not for his title.

 Rosina’s guardian who keeps her locked up so she can have the privilege of marrying him.

 A young woman who’s in love with the Count and is much too smart to remain in thrall to Bartolo.

 Sevillian barber and factotum who pulls all the strings as a matchmaker for his friends the Count and Rosina.